ostdotcom/website-docupony/platform/docs/X_maybe_useful.md

 sidebar_label: Distribute Tokens
 ---

 You can distribute tokens to your end users through company-to-user transactions.
-To kick-start an economy and incentivise new users, companies often airdrop tokens to users after they activate their wallet.
+To kick-start an token ecosystem and incentivise new users, companies often airdrop tokens to users after they activate their wallet.

 :::note
 If you build a product  or solution that requires third parties to purchase tokens from you, those tokens can be distributed through traditional means e.g. like a prepaid phone card, sold online.